Get some tips for how to grow sedum morganianum to make sure that you keep your succulent super healthy.

 Sedum morganianum is considered a tender succulent.
 It can take minimum temperatures to about 41-45 degrees.
 Will generally overwinter in zones 10a to 11b.

 If you are colder than these temperatures in your area, the plant is best grown as an indoor plant.
+Also check out my list of cold hardy succulents here.

 Growth habit for Sedum Morganianum